Setting Up the Golfer’s Golf Swing Mechanics

-The Synch, Preset, and Yaw elements in the ESPY allow the golfer to synch and lock the elbows with the shoulders.
-The Synch (CAM), using the right Ring Metacarpal head with the right Thenar, followed by Protract or PRESET (CAM-OVER), using the left Ring Metacarpal head with the left Thenar.
+The Synch, Preset, and Yaw elements in the ESPY APP syncs/locks the golfer’s elbow with the shoulders to develop classic golf swing mechanics.
+The Synch (CAM), using the right wristband (the wrist and lower forearm), followed by Protract or PRESET (CAM-OVER), using the left wristband allows the golfer to synchronize some of the most critical muscle used in the golf swing, Thenars, Brachio-Radialis, Supinator, and the Key Muscle, the Pronator Quadratus Muscle.
 The SYNCH and PRESET elements allow the golfer to properly set the left thumb, representing the handle of the club to enable the golfer to synch the elbows with the shoulders to coil, or load, the core muscles in the upper and lower body.

 ESPY Golf Swing Sequence:

 The Key Muscle in the Golfer’s Golf Swing Mechanics and Golf Swing Sequence

 The Key Muscles, Pronator Quadratus Muscle shown below, are the two muscles located under the boxing glove wristband that allows the golfer to go from a static golf swing at address to a more proactive golf swing.
 The proactive golf swing is like how a golfer uses a baseball-style golf swing to place the handle of the golf club onto their swing plane into the Lock Position.
 Syncing/presetting the wristbands encourages the golfer to avoid THINKING.